Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Who is this trip for?

-Swimmers do not require open water experience but should be capable of completing the average swim distance of 1½ km prior to the start of the trip.
-The average daily swim distance is around 3km (split over a minimum of two swims).
-No prior experience of yoga is required.
+Swimmers do not require open water experience but should be capable of completing the average swim distance and average daily swim distance (over the course of two swims) prior to the start of the trip.

 We have given this trip a ‘Leisurely’ grading designed for people who want to swim at a more relaxed pace and enjoy the scenery.